 Reading time: ( words)

-If you’ve ever asked yourself, “Why should I go to the Galapagos when I can go to the Caribbean for half the price?”, then have a look at this blog.
-Maybe the experience of your holiday shouldn’t just be focused on the amount of money that you’ll spend, but also the adventure and once-in-a-lifetime experience that you’ll get out of it.
-Travel to the caribbean or galapagos?
-These are 5 reasons why Galapagos is the best choice.
+If you’ve ever asked yourself, “Why should I go on a Galapagos Cruise when I can travel to the Caribbean for half the price?”, then have a look at this blog.
+Maybe your holiday experience shouldn’t just focus on the amount of money you’ll spend but also on the adventure and once-in-a-lifetime experience that you’ll get out of it.
+Travel to the Caribbean or Galapagos?
+Here are five reasons why Galapagos is the best choice.

-While the Caribbean and the Galapagos only have two seasons and have the same daylight hours lasting for around 12 hours a day, the types of seasons that each location has differed enormously.
+While the Caribbean and the Galapagos only have two seasons and have the same daylight hours lasting for around 12 hours a day, each location’s types of seasons differ enormously.

 The Galapagos has what is known as the hot and dry seasons.
-During the hot season running from January to June, the vegetation becomes greener due to the occasional rain showers, thus initiating the courtship dances of the many endemic species that live on the islands.
+During the hot season, running from January to June, the vegetation becomes greener due to the occasional rain showers, thus initiating the courtship dances of the many endemic species that live on the islands.
 This is a spectacle that can’t be fully appreciated in any other location in the world.
-During the dry season running from July to December, the various sea currents that meet in the archipelago such as the Cromwell, Humboldt, South Equatorial, and the Panama currents, bring nutrients and cooler water up from the ocean depths, making the marine flora and fauna increase dramatically.
+During the dry season, running from July to December, the various sea currents that meet in the archipelago (Cromwell, Humboldt, South Equatorial, and Panama) bring nutrients and cooler water up from the ocean depths, making the marine flora and fauna increase dramatically.

 Therefore, in the dry season, marine life becomes dynamic and boisterous.
-Interestingly, this means that whatever month you visit the Galapagos Islands you will be treated to a suitable climate and many unique experiences because the Galapagos Islands are truly spectacular year-round.
+Interestingly, no matter which month you choose to do a Galapagos tour, you will be treated to a suitable climate and many unique experiences because the Galapagos Islands are spectacular year-round.

 Likewise, the Caribbean has two seasons, but both aren’t as inviting.
-One is the hot season and the other is hurricane season.
-The former offers you beautiful days but, in contrast to the Galapagos, the other may offer slightly terrifying hurricanes that can easily ruin your dream tropical holiday.
-Don’t be fooled by the radically price-reduced cruises that are offered during this season, as the beautiful sunny days may be mixed in with a surprise tropical storm.
-This contrasts with the Galapagos Islands, which have never had to deal with hurricanes.
+One is the hot season, and the other is hurricane season.
+The former offers you beautiful days, but in contrast to the Galapagos, the other may offer slightly terrifying hurricanes that can easily ruin your dream tropical holiday.
+Don’t be fooled by the radically price-reduced cruises that are offered during this season, as a surprise tropical storm may be mixed in with the beautiful sunny days.
+The Galapagos Islands have never had to deal with hurricanes.
 Ever.

-As a result of the sheer size of the Caribbean, which covers a massive 2.7 million km2 (1.06 million mi2) it is difficult to explore the whole area, especially when the inevitable ties of time and budget restrain us.
-In those circumstances, we would just have to choose the best places to visit and settle for those few attractions.
+As a result of the sheer size of the Caribbean, which covers a massive 2.7 million km2 (1.06 million mi2), it isn’t easy to explore the whole area, especially when the inevitable ties of time and budget restrain us.
+We would have to choose the best places to visit and, unlike on a Galapagos cruise, settle for those few attractions in those circumstances.

-On the flip side, the Galapagos Islands are known to be an expedition destination, meaning that all tourism is aimed at getting an accurate and immersive comprehension of the culture and environment.
-Every vessel’s objective is centered around stopping at most, if not all, of the iconic spots so that visitors can have close and personal experiences with the many endemic species that live wild on the islands.
-(It’s important to note that most of these animals are wild around the Galapagos Islands and are very curious of visitors).
-Each vessel only has a maximum capacity of 100 guests, which is barely one-fifth of the minimum number of guests on a Caribbean cruise, allowing each visitor to have significantly one-on-one time with their naturalist guide.
+On the flip side, the Galapagos Islands are an expedition destination, meaning that all tourism aims to get an accurate and immersive comprehension of the culture and environment.
+Every vessel’s objective is centered around stopping at most, if not all, of the iconic spots so that visitors can have up-close and personal experiences with the many endemic species that live wild on the islands.
+(It’s important to note that most of these animals are very curious of visitors).
+Each Galapagos cruise only has a maximum capacity of 100 guests, which is barely one-fifth of the minimum number of guests on a Caribbean cruise, allowing each visitor to have one-on-one time with their naturalist guide.

-Galapagos cruises also include a variety of activities, from hikes to snorkeling and kayaking, giving guests the freedom to explore with the comfort of a guide close by answering questions about the wildlife.
+Galapagos cruises also include various activities, from hikes to snorkeling and kayaking, giving guests the freedom to explore with the comfort of a guide close by and answering questions about the wildlife.
 The entire time you are in the archipelago, you are surrounded by glorious views of the rugged wild terrain and turquoise waters.
-As a guest in the Galapagos, you will only spend 20% of your time on the boat, and the rest of the time you’ll be adventuring throughout the islands.
+During these Galapagos tours, you will only spend 20% of your time on the boat, and the rest, you’ll be adventuring throughout the islands.